voucherifyio/voucherify-openapi/docs/guides/discounts_recipes/Product-Specific-Discounts.md

 Once you create an incentive with a discount applied to specific items (defined by validation rules), the API will validate order items and discount only products listed in discounted products.

-> :blue_book: Creating product-specific discounts
+> 📘 Creating product-specific discounts
 >
 > Our API lets you create campaigns and assign validation rules, however, it is highly recommended to create all your incentives and validation rules through the Dashboard.